yuqianghan/editretro/README.md

-# Advancing Retrosynthesis Prediction with Iterative Editing Model
+# EditRetro: Advancing Retrosynthesis Prediction with Iterative Editing Model

 The directory contains source code of the article: Advancing Retrosynthesis Prediction with Iterative Editing Model.